“And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through

 “giving thanks to God the Father through Him”

-The added thought here is that we give thanks through him (John 14:6; Romans 1:8; I Timothy 2:5).
+The added thought here is that we give thanks through him (John 14:6; Romans 1:8; 1 Timothy 2:5).
 There is no way to relate to God except through his Son.
 People cannot connect to God if they have never accepted Christ as their Savior.
 We fellowship with God based on what Christ has done for us.
 We pray “in Jesus’ name.”

-The capacity to give thanks depends upon our recognition of God’s grace both provided in the Word and in his acts in our lives.
+The capacity to give thanks depends upon our recognition of God’s grace both provided in the Word and his acts in our lives.
 If, for example, we do not recognize the love of God for us, we obviously cannot give thanks for that love.
-We can emotionally gush from a void of knowledge but that is not true thanksgiving.
+We can emotionally gush from a void of knowledge, but that is not true thanksgiving.

 The gift is not the important thing but the Giver.
 Thanksgiving is a true love response to someone who loves us.
 God can provide anything for us.
 He can provide more than we can ever receive.
 God never runs out of money, ideas, the capacity to intervene for us.
 The problem is that we get our eyes on the gift rather than the Giver.
 A believer properly oriented to God never loses track of the Giver.
 The gift is almost inconsequential.

-God wants us to give thanks on the basis of the Giver rather than the gift.
+God wants us to give thanks based on the Giver rather than the gift.

 Here is the difference between a person who recognizes the Gift rather than the giver.
 Suppose a girl receives two gifts from two different men.
 One man gives her a better gift than the other.
-If she orients to the gift rather than the giver then she will make a great mistake.
-She will fall for a man who may have less capacity of soul to love her.
+If she orients to the gift rather than the giver, then she will make a great mistake.
+She will fall for a man who may have less capacity of the soul to love her.
 True biblical thanksgiving always focuses on the Giver rather than the gift.
 If we focus on the Giver, the Son who provided everything we need, we will have the capacity to enjoy the gift no matter what it may be.